 rndc signing -nsec3param sets the NSEC3 parameters for a zone.
 This is the only supported mechanism for using NSEC3 with inline-signing zones.
-Parameters are specified in the same format as an NSEC3PARAM resource record: hash algorithm, flags, iterations, salt.
-For example, to set an NSEC3 chain using the SHA-1 hash algorithm, no opt-out flag, 10 iterations, and a salt value of "FFFF", use: rndc signing -nsec3param 1 0 10 FFFF. rndc signing -nsec3param none removes an existing NSEC3 chain and replaces it with NSEC.
+Parameters are specified in the same format as an NSEC3PARAM resource record: hash algorithm, flags, iterations, and salt, in that order.